openSNP/opensnp.org-docker/README.md

 # How to build the images

-In a screen session:
+Start the docker server (screen/tmux/service if your system supports that)

     docker daemon

-to run the docker server.
 Then in the root folder:

     docker build -t opensnp.org-docker .